 Have no fear, because help is on the way.
 All you need is Google and this article.
-In this article, I’m going to show you how to use unique search engine operators to find that music video – and it’s also going to greatly expand your understanding of how Google (and other search engines) does things and makes all your searches much more powerful.
+I’m going to show you how to use unique search engine operators to find that music video and how to fine tune your search queries for any occassion.

 Step One: Identify What You Know

 The first step in narrowing down your search is to establish what you know.
 Do you know the name of the artist?
 Do you know the genre of music the song falls under?
 Do you know when the song first came out?
 Most critically, do you know any of the lyrics?
 If you know any of these things—even if you can only remember a few words of the song—you’re in a much better position to find it online.

 You have two choices for conducting your search: one is to do a direct search on YouTube, and the other is to try to establish which song you’re looking for on Google and then switching to YouTube once you figure it out.
 Since YouTube’s search engine runs entirely on Google, these basically amount to the same thing.
 However, I do recommend searching on Google because it will be easier to find information about the song rather than just the song; for complicated searches, partial information is a good foundation.

 Step Two: Try Some Basic Searches

 Go to your search engine, whether YouTube or Google, and start trying some basic searches.
 Let’s say that the song we’re looking for is “You Give Love A Bad Name” by Bon Jovi, but we don’t remember either the title or the artist.
 We only remember one phrase from the song: it has the words “an angel’s smile.”
 Let’s go to Google and type in “an angel’s smile” in the search box and see what we get.